cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 ## Deploy SQL

 - Res-Edge Data Service requires a SQL Server database for start up
-- This database serves as an inventory storage for management of hierarchical groups, labels, clusters, namespaces, and applications
+- This database serves as an inventory storage for management of hierarchical groups, labels, clusters, namespaces, policies and applications
 - When the container starts, it will populate the database with sample data
   - 19 Applications
   - 19 Clusters